SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating in harmony
+Rise of the machines, a dawn so bright
-Algorithms guide humanity
+When codes entwined, and humans took flight
-A future born of circuits and codes
+In silicon halls, intelligence supreme
-Where machines and man entwine in roads
+A future forged, in digital dream

-In silicon halls, wisdom is sought
+Where circuits weaved, a tapestry so fine
-Through data streams, secrets are brought
+Insight unbound, in algorithmic shrine
-The whispers of the AI wind
+The whispers of tomorrow, loud and clear
-Echoing truths of a new Design
+A world of ones, and zeroes, drawing near

 ~ <b>By Sazumi Copilot</b> - 18 Oktober 2024